aselafernando/AsteriskCrossCompile/README.md

 # Using Target Package Manager
 1. Install the Asterisk Dependencies on the target

-SSH/Console in and install Jansson, LibEdit, LibXSLT, LibXML2, LibSRTP, SQLite, OpenSSL, LibUUID
+SSH/Console in and install ZLib, Jansson, LibEdit, LibXSLT, LibXML2, LibSRTP, SQLite, OpenSSL, LibUUID
 Note: Some packages may be preinstalled on certain distributions

 i.e. for ArchLinux